Index

 Bryan Lintott

 A polar historian, Bryan’s engagement with heritage spans academic research and advocacy.
-His work has included the conservation of Scott’s and Shackleton’s Antarctic huts and the history of Antarctic airborne glaciological radar.
-He has served as President of ICOMOS Aotearoa New Zealand and Secretary-General of ICOMOS Polar Heritage, and led the ICOMOS Working Group on AeroSpace Heritage in 2022.
-He is an Institute Associate of the Scott Polar Research Institute, University of Cambridge, and an Associate Professor at UiT — The Arctic University of Norway.
+His research has included the conservation of Scott’s and Shackleton’s Antarctic huts and associated international relations, and the history of Antarctic airborne glaciological radar.
+He has served as President of ICOMOS Aotearoa New Zealand and Secretary-General of ICOMOS Polar Heritage, and led the ICOMOS working group on Aerospace Heritage in 2022.
+He is an Institute Associate of the Scott Polar Research Institute, University of Cambridge, and has been an Associate Professor at UIT – the Arctic University of Norway.

 Gai is a university researcher working at the intersection of heritage documentation, interpretation, management, and digital technologies.
 His research encompasses the history and heritage of space exploration and Earth observation, as well as industrial heritage, rural and cultural landscapes, and intangible heritage.
 He brings a broad perspective to ongoing debates on decolonisation, ethics in heritage and archaeology, and heritage-based development and cultural tourism.